Masanbat12/StyleMatch-AI/README.md

 - face detection uses a lightweight classical OpenCV detector rather than a dedicated face parsing model
 - avatar realism depends on the quality of the supplied clothing overlay assets
 - recommendation logic is rule-based, so it is explainable but not trend-aware or personalized over time

-## Practical next steps

-- add more regression tests with synthetic and real sample portraits
-- move Streamlit page sections into dedicated view modules for a larger codebase
-- add an optional face-landmark or segmentation model for more precise skin sampling
-- expand saved looks into a richer wardrobe history with tags and favorites